What To Do During and After an Earthquake

 This might not seem like the best time to talk about what an earthquake is.
 However, understanding what an earthquake is can help better equip us to handle it.

 According the USGS.gov an “earthquake is caused by a sudden slip on a fault The tectonic plates are always slowly moving, but they get stuck at their edges due to friction.
 When the stress on the edge overcomes the friction, there is an earthquake that releases energy in waves that travel through the earth’s crust and cause the shaking that we feel.”
-This scientific definition might be a little much to grasp, but ultimately in comes down to movement in the earth.

 You might have heard of or experienced more earthquakes in California than other places.
 There is a reason for this.
 Sticking to the earthquake explanation from USGS.gov, there are two of these plates in California that are moving at a rate of two inches per year.
 This, along with the faults that lie beneath California, results in tremors.
 It is truly an interesting read if you are interested in going even deeper.